-In this phase we have to select some ratios to assess few main aspects of the that we will divide in four main categories: profitability, liquidity, leverage and efficiency.
-In this phase we are going to leave valuation out, which we are going to include in the third step of our analysis.
+In this phase, we have to select some ratios to assess few main aspects of the that we will divide into four main categories: profitability, liquidity, leverage and efficiency.
+In this phase, we are going to leave valuation out, which we are going to include in the third step of our analysis.

 You can expand the trend analysis to three or five years if you like.
 I picked some ratios to analyze Apple Inc. and run them through.
 See the results in the following table:

-In short, the shortest the time it takes for a company to collect money from tis customers the more it becomes liquid overtime.
+In short, the shortest the time it takes for a company to collect money from its customers the more it becomes liquid over time.
 In Apple Inc. specific case, the receivable in days decreased by 12%, from 30.5 days to 26.8 days.

 This is definitely a good sign.
 In fact, usually a number, which goes below 60 days, is positive, and in this case below 30 days is an extremely positive result.

 After completing step one, we can move forward to our second step.